-Join us in Florence for our special women-only program in the birthplace of the Renaissance hosted by Chef and food lover Marie and Florentine art historian guide, Luca.
+Join us in Florence for our special women-only program in the birthplace of the Renaissance hosted by Chef and food lover Lorena and Florentine art historian guide, Luca.
 The exclusive Renaissance Women program is perfect for women wanting to join a small group and meet new friends; or mothers, daughters, grandmothers, or girlfriends getting together for a fun and educational cooking experience in Florence, while learning about the birthplace of the Renaissance Italy.

 This all women’s cooking program shares the experience of Renaissance Florence and its food, art and landmarks.

 Food, art and romance overflow in Florence where ancient cobblestone streets are lined with cafes and trattorie that spill out onto piazzas.
 There are artisan makers of Renaissance paper, old world books, leather goods, wine, and Florentine food.

 Florence is home to two important museums, both the Uffizi & Accademia which include an expansive collections of Renaissance art from Florentine greats such as Leonardo DaVinci (Adoration of the Magi), Michelangelo (Davide), Botticelli (Primavera) and Giorgio Vasari (the Vasari Corridor).

 Meet Luca your Florentine guide and expert on art and all things Florence!
 Luca not only knows the history of the local art, but he knows the best places to eat and drink Tuscan wine.
 Learn about the first Etruscans who founded Florence, perhaps as early as 1000BC, the Medici Family, the Renaissance Art that followed, and how Florence evolved into being the art capital of Italy.